 Junior Editor: The junior editor is in like the chief designer.
 They are in charge of coordinating the designing of the yearbook.
 The junior editor makes sure that photographers are submitting their photos in a timely manor, and that the layout designers are building the pages for those events in a timely manor.
 The junior editor also performs tasks as directed by the senior editor such as attending an exec meeting in the senior editor's absence.

-Layout Designer (2): Layout designers use pictures uploaded by the photographers to design and build the yearbook through a web based tool provided by the publisher.
+Layout Designer (2) (one spot available): Layout designers use pictures uploaded by the photographers to design and build the yearbook through a web based tool provided by the publisher.
 This web application gives them the tools to perform most of the standard and desired tasks.

 Photographer (4): Photographers take pictures at events and during student and faculty picture week.
 They upload their pictures regularly to the yearbook website where the layout designers use them to build the yearbook.